 Brandon Bellar is an Amarillo native.
 He holds a Bachelor of Arts degree in Theatre Performance from WTAMU where he studied under Royal R. Brantley, Wm.
 Perry Crafton, and Dr. Bob Hansen.
 Brandon is the Office Manager for his family business- Abal Auto Sales,and also teaches private voice lessons.
-He co-directs the ALT Academy Show Stoppers and has served as Music Director for the ALT Academy musicals for the past twelve years.
+He co-directs the ALT Academy Show Stoppers and has served as Music Director for the ALT Academy musicals for the past thirteen years.
 His onstage work at ALT includes Little Shop of Horrors, Mary Poppins, Young Frankenstein,The Full Monty, Hairspray, La Cage Aux Folles, Kiss of the Spider Woman, South Pacific, Best Little Whorehouse in Texas, Smoky Joe’s Café and The Producers.
-When he is not involved in a production, he enjoys traveling, spending time with friends and family, and working out.
+When he is not involved in a production, he enjoys traveling, outdoors, and spending quality time with friends, family, and his three children.

 Socorra Carrillo is a Musical Theatre major at WTAMU, with a minor in business marketing.
 She works at Palace Coffee Company when tech week isn’t hitting hard.
 She has recently been a part of Everybody and Our Town at WT, as well as participated in ALT Academy during high school.
 Socorra teaches Musical Theatre Voice for ages 8-12.